Walter Janka: Rehabilitation

 On 23 December 1960 Janka was released from prison before completing the original term of his sentence, following international protests.
 An initial period of unemployment lasted till 1962, after which he was worked again in film with the DEFA film studio as a dramaturge based in Kleinmachnow on the southern fringe Berlin where he had had a home since the 1950s.

 During the 1960s, working with other writers, Janke developed scenarios and screen-plays for the DEFA.
 He was heavily involved with the much acclaimed film, Goya or the Hard Way to Enlightenment ("Goya – oder der arge Weg der Erkenntnis") (1971).
 However, out of regard for his record of "political activism", recognition that came his way remained unpublicized.

-In 1972 his official recognition as a Victim of the Nazi regime (Verfolgter des Naziregimes / VdN) was reinstated, and he was accepted back into the ruling SED (party).
+In 1972 his official recognition as a Victim of the Nazi regime (Verfolgter des Naziregimes / VdN) was reinstated, and he was accepted back into the ruling SED.
 However, his autobiographical coloured scenes from his "Journey to Gandesa" about his experiences of the Battle of the Ebro during the Spanish Civil War remained unfilmed, and he terminated his contract with DEFA in 1973, having retired from it in 1972.

 During the 1980s Janka wrote articles, traveled several times to West Germany and gave lectures about his experiences in the Spanish Civil War.
 Finally, barely more than six months before the fall of the Berlin wall, on 1 May 1989 he was awarded the Patriotic Order of Merit (Gold/first class) "in recognition of outstanding services to the creation and development of socialist society in the German Democratic Republic".

 1989

 As the end of the German Democratic Republic approached, Janka's memoir of his 1956 arrest and subsequent imprisonment was published, in October 1989, by Rowohlt Verlag under the wry title "Difficulties with the truth" ("Schwierigkeiten mit der Wahrheit").
 Walter Janka suddenly found himself very popular.
 As German reunification appeared unstoppable, on 4 and 5 January 1990 the Supreme Court met in open session and annulled their 1957 judgement against him.
 At the same time a legal and journalistic dispute flared between Janka and Wolfgang Harich about the details of those 1957 show trials.

 Janka's contribution to dramaturgy received recognition in the form of the Heinrich Greif Prize in 1990.

 On 16 December 1989 Janka was a member of the presidium at the Special Party Congress of the SED (then in the process of transforming itself into the PDS / Party of Democratic Socialism / Partei des Demokratischen Sozialismus) held in Berlin at the Dynamo Sports Hall.

-In 1990 he was a member of the "Council of Elders" of the new PDS (party), but he soon became disappointed with this, and quit.
+In 1990 he was a member of the "Council of Elders" of the new PDS, but he soon became disappointed with this, and quit.